hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

-## 1. checking the MCS between the 2 MAGs
+## 1. Checking the MCS between the 2 MAGs

 MAG1 is the master and can be checked via the below predefined script